osg-htc/docs/docs/compute-element/htcondor-ce-overview.md

 The OSG configures and maintains an HTCondor-CE on behalf of the site.
 The Hosted CE is a special configuration of HTCondor-CE that can submit jobs to a remote cluster over SSH.
-It provides a simple starting point for opportunistic resource owners that want to start contributing to the OSG with minimal effort: an organization will be able to accept OSG jobs by allowing SSH access to a submit node in their cluster.
+It provides a simple starting point for opportunistic resource owners that want to start contributing to the OSG with minimal effort: an organization will be able to accept OSG jobs by allowing SSH access to a login node in their cluster.

 If your site intends to run over 10,000 concurrent OSG jobs, you will need to host your own [HTCondor-CE](install-htcondor-ce.md) because the Hosted CE has not yet been optimized for such